jonnyweb/coworker-readme/PITCHME.md

 - I am biased toward openness and transparency
 - However, there may be times when I am _not_ at liberty to be open / transparent
-- Even when I am constrained from full transparency, I am committed to _not_ lying to you.
+- Even when I am constrained from full transparency, I am committed to _not_ lying to you

 ---

 ## Communcation

-- I prefer over-communication, and will default to this on the whole
+- I prefer over-communication
-- When communicating, it is always useful to let me know if something is either
+- When communicating with me, it is always useful to let me know if something is either
-  - something you're making me aware of, but requires no action on my part
+  - **a noop**: something you're making me aware of, but requires no action on my part
-  - something you need my assistance / help with, and what kind of urgency it is
+  - **a request:** something you need my assistance with (always useful to specify the level of urgency too)

 ---